Office hours: Monday - Friday, 8:00 a.m. - 5:00 p.m. CST

 Welcome prospective and new Cougars!
 Columbia College is excited to have you join our community.
 Whether you’re a prospective student, new freshman or a student transferring from another institution, we want you to be successful.
 This page is dedicated to helping you navigate your transition to Columbia College and your first year on campus.
 There is a lot of information contained on this page.
 Be sure to take some time to view each section and familiarize yourself with all of the opportunities available to you as a Columbia College Cougar.
 We are CC!

 As a prospective student, your first step in joining our community is to complete the application process.
 Whether you’re a new student, transfer student or international student, our Day Campus Admissions page will help you navigate the specifics of applying.

-CC Connections is designed with first-year college students’ needs in mind.
-Connections will provide you with important and useful information while you have a chance to meet other new students, learn about our traditions and involvement opportunities, and register for classes.
+New Student Registration Day (formally known as CC Connections) is designed with first-year college students’ needs in mind.
+Registration Day will provide you with important and useful information while you have a chance to meet other new students, learn about our traditions and involvement opportunities, and register for classes.

 Fall orientation & welcome activities

 Orientation is an exciting time for new students.
 It is an opportunity to meet new people, prepare for classes, and get connected to resources.
 At Columbia College we pride ourselves in building a happy, healthy, and connected community.
 That process starts before classes begin.
 If you are a transfer or international student, be sure to attend the orientation events catered to your specific population and then join us for the other orientation festivities on campus.
 New and Transfer Students, make it a point to check out all of the orientation activities including Cougar Day Trips.
 The activities are planned with your success in mind.